Introduction

 Q3: And what are the advantages of opting for a self-guided jet ski?

 A3: Choosing a self-guided jet ski tour gives you the freedom to explore your way.
 You can decide the length of your adventure and visit the areas that interest you most.
-If you're already experienced in jet skiing, this option can be more exciting and allow you to customize your day on the water.
+If you're already experienced in jet skiing, this option can be more exciting and allow you to personalize your day on the water.

 Q4: Is it safer to rent a jet ski with a guide?